 - Notarize a document if the notary is an officer of any named party or if the notary will receive any direct material benefit from the transaction

 Notaries public who commit official misconduct may be subject to criminal liability, which may include the revocation of their notary public commission.
 A notary who is not an attorney may not advertise in another language unless the notary makes it clear that the notary is not an attorney and cannot offer legal advice about immigration or any other issue.
-Failure to post such notice, the notary is guilty of class 6 felony and the notary commission shall be revoked permanently.
+If he or she fails to post such a notice, the notary is guilty of a class 6 felony and the notary’s commission shall be revoked permanently.
 Impersonating a notary public is a class 1 misdemeanor.

 to view your state's notarial certificates.